-101. Window on Women’s and Gender Studies.
+101. Window on Women’s, Gender, and Sexuality Studies.
 (1h)

-221. Introduction to Women’s and Gender Studies.
+221. Introduction to Women’s, Gender, and Sexuality Studies.
 (3h)

-321. Research Seminar in Women’s and Gender Studies.
+321. Research Seminar in Women’s, Gender, and Sexuality Studies.
 (3h)

 A capstone, research-centered study of questions raised by women’s and gender studies on an interdisciplinary topics, such as women’s health issues, international women’s issues, lesbian and gay culture and theory, women and the arts, etc. May be repeated for credit if topic differs.